Approver

 What if an Approver rejects a Signature Request?

 If an Approver refuses to validate a Signature Request, it is possible for them to add a refusal reason.
-This value can be retrieved in the approver.rejected
+This value can be retrieved in the approver.rejected webhook event (see webhook payload).

-Set Approvers ordering
+Set Approvers order

 When configuring a Signature Request, you can choose whether Approvers must complete their actions in a specific order or simultaneously.